SOD1: Structure

 SOD1 is a 32 kDa homodimer which forms a beta barrel (β-barrel) and contains an intramolecular disulfide bond and a binuclear Cu/Zn site in each subunit.
 This Cu/Zn site holds the copper and a zinc ion and is responsible for catalyzing the disproportionation of superoxide to hydrogen peroxide and dioxygen.
 The maturation process of this protein is complex and not fully understood, involving the selective binding of copper and zinc ions, formation of the intra-subunit disulfide bond between Cys-57 and Cys-146, and dimerization of the two subunits.
 The copper chaperone for Sod1 (CCS) facilitates copper insertion and disulfide oxidation.
-Though SOD1 is synthesized in the cytosol and can mature there, the fraction of expressed, and still immature, SOD1 targeted to the mitochondria must be inserted into the intermembrane space.
+Although SOD1 is synthesized in the cytosol and can mature there, the fraction of expressed but still immature SOD1 that is targeted to the mitochondria must be inserted into the intermembrane space.
 There, it forms the disulfide bond, though not metalation, required for its maturation.
 The mature protein is highly stable, but unstable when in its metal-free and disulfide-reduced forms.
 This manifests in vitro, as the loss of metal ions results in increased SOD1 aggregation, and in disease models, where low metalation is observed for insoluble SOD1.
 Moreover, the surface-exposed reduced cysteines could participate in disulfide crosslinking and, thus, aggregation.